-It's a hundred years since the end of Fiji's indentured labour system which saw thousands of Indians arrive to work in the country's sugar plantations.
+It's been 100 years since the end of Fiji's indentured labour system, which saw thousands of Indians arrive to work in the country's sugar plantations.

-The government's refused a call to mark the centenary saying the best tribute to the hard-working men and women is that their descendants are now known as "Fijian".
+The government has refused a call to mark the centenary, saying the best tribute to the hard-working men and women is that their descendants were now known as "Fijian".